Geometric properties of free boundaries in degenerate quenching problems: Problem setting and preliminary results

 Here, $\alpha_p$ is the optimal (unknown for $n\geq 3$) H\"older regularity exponent for the gradient of $p-$harmonic functions, and the notation $c^-$, for $c \in \R$, means any real number less than $c$.
 It is worth noting that, in the case $n=2$, from the results in \cite{IwaMan} (see also \cite{ATU17}), one has $\beta=\frac{\gamma}{p-\gamma}$.
 Observe also that when $\gamma \searrow 0$, the above regularity decreases to match the Lipschitz regularity obtained in \cite[Theorem 3.3]{DP05}.

 Moreover, in \cite[Theorem 4.1 and Theorem 6.1]{ATV22}, the growth of the minimizer away from free boundary points is revealed to be

-for any $r\in(0,r_0)$ and any $y\in\partial\{u>0\}\cap\Omega'$, where $\Omega'\subset\subset\Omega$, for universal constants $C>0$ and $r_0>0$.
-The approach is based on geometric tangential analysis and a fine perturbation combined with an adjusted scaling argument, ensuring that, at the limit, one gets a linear elliptic equation without the zero-order term.
+for any $r\in(0,r_0)$ and any $y\in\partial\{u>0\}\cap\Omega'$, where $\Omega'\Subset\Omega$, for universal constants $C>0$ and $r_0>0$.
+The approach is based on geometric tangential analysis and a fine perturbation, combined with an adjusted scaling argument, ensuring that, in the limit, one obtains a linear elliptic equation without the zero-order term.
 The intuition behind the proof is that the problem behaves essentially as an obstacle problem for a uniformly elliptic operator.

 We conclude this section by showing that any minimizer $u$ of \eqref{1.1} is $p-$subharmonic and solves the corresponding Euler-Lagrange equation.
 As $u\in W^{1,p}(\Omega)$, $p-$subharmonicity is equivalent to proving that $u$ stays below any $p-$harmonic replacement, according to \cite[Chapter 5]{L19}.
 The proof is known and can be obtained by combining the tools used in \cite{AC81, DP05, LQT15, P1}.
 We include it here for the reader's convenience in the case $p>2$.